Kistler21/cs344-portfolio-project/README.md

-# Introduction
-In this assignment, you will write your own shell in C. After successful completion of this assignment, you should be able to do the following
-- Describe the Unix process API (Module 4, MLO2)
-- Write programs using the Unix process API (Module 4, MLO3)
-- Explain the concept of signals and their uses (Module 5, MLO2)
-- Write programs using the Unix API for signal handling (Module 5, MLO3)
-- Explain I/O redirection and write programs that can employ I/O redirection (Module 5, MLO4)

 # Instructions
 ## Overview
 In this assignment you will write your own shell in C, similar to bash.
 No other languages, including C++, are allowed, though you may use C99.
 The shell will run command line instructions and return the results similar to other shells you have used, but without many of their fancier features.